-Gauging motivation is very important in enacting a thorough screening process and determining mentor applicant appropriateness.
+Gauging motivation is very important in determining mentor applicant appropriateness.
 This question helps to flesh out unsavory motivations for working with young people and our student population.

 - Applicant excels at/finds challenging

-These questions give us a deeper and more well-rounded picture of the mentor applicant.
-Disclosure of certain challenges could be a flag, i.e. if the mentor applicant has no patience or empathy, tends to bite off more than they can chew, or cannot tolerate people who don’t show proper motivation as they define it.
+These question help us gain a more well-rounded picture of the mentor applicant.
+Disclosure of certain challenges could be a flag, for eg. if the mentor applicant has no patience or empathy, tends to bite off more than they can chew, or cannot tolerate people who don’t show proper motivation as they define it.
 Any additional positive context is helpful in both the screening and matching processes.

 - Applicant responses to challenges/changes